kubeshark/docs/src/pages/en/half_connections.md

 |---|---|
 | unexpected EOF | TCP connection closed unexpectedly. |
 | Parser error | **Kubeshark**'s application layer protocol parser reports an invalid payload according to the protocol definition. |

+## L4 Stream Capture Timeout
+Kubeshark will drop entire Layer 4 (L4) streams if not all packets are captured before the process times out.

+The default timeout is set to 10 seconds.
+This can be modified by setting the `tap.tcpStreamChannelTimeoutMs ` parameter.

 ## Half Connections